Meeting Minutes for September 15, 2020

 d.
 Cypress Tree Planting Update

-The Field Manager’s team will be planting 39 trees and he will be flagging locations for those trees.
+The Field Manager’s team will be planting 39 trees in clusters along the lake banks and he will be flagging locations for those trees.

 e.
 FPL Light Pole Numbering Update